jdthorpe/super-batch-docx/src/pages/md/overview.md

 ## Azure Batch

-Anytime you have code that can be divided into independent chunks, those chunks can be scheduled by Azure Batch and executed in a pool of 100's of workers -- shaving your execution time by orders of magnitude.
+Anytime you have code that can be divided into independent chunks, Azure Batch can orchestrate the execution of those tasks a pool of 100's of workers nodes (VMs) -- reducing your execution time by orders of magnitude.
 However, to leverage azure batch, you'll need to:

 * Create some Azure resources including:
   * An Azure Batch instance